State final examinations

 - Examination / registration fee for candidates who pay individually – either credit card or direct credit – see fees page of the website.

-* Referee criteria – candidates are required to submit the names, addresses, contact numbers and email addresses of two persons of good standing in the community where you live who have known you during the period of your nursing education.
-These people can not be relatives, flatmates, fellow students, or educators from your nursing department and must be willing to verify this declaration in support of your application for registration.
+* Referee criteria – candidates are required to submit the names, addresses, contact numbers and email addresses of two persons of good standing in the community where you live or have lived in New Zealand who have known you during the period of your nursing education.
+These people can not be relatives, flatmates, fellow students, or educators from your nursing school and must be willing to support your application for registration.

 Candidates will receive a confirmation email at the end of the application process.

-Important: If the Nursing Council receives a criminal conviction report for a student who has more than one drink driving conviction, the student may be required to obtain a medical assessment by their General Practitioner (at their own expense).
+Important: If we receive a criminal conviction report for a student who has more than one drink driving conviction, the student may be required to obtain a medical assessment by their General Practitioner (at their own expense).
 The assessment may also need to include CDT (Carbohydrate Deficient Transferrin) and Liver Function tests which can cost $100 - $200 approximately.
-The purpose of this requirement is to satisfy Nursing Council that the student is able to perform the functions required for the practice of nursing, and that the student is not unfit to practise because of an alcohol dependency or abuse
+The purpose of this requirement is to satisfy us that the student is able to perform the functions required for the practice of nursing, and that the student is not unfit to practise because of an alcohol dependency or abuse

 The State Final Examinations Structure